 |9 shutter flaps per second||7 shutter flaps per second|

 |295 shots per battery charge||960 shots per battery charge|

 |112 x 68 x 45 mm, 390 g||139 x 105 x 79 mm, 730 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS M6 and the Canon EOS 80D?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon M6 and the Canon 80D.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M6 – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is considerably larger (92 percent) than the Canon M6.
 Moreover, the 80D is substantially heavier (87 percent) than the M6.
 It is noteworthy in this context that the 80D is splash and dust-proof, while the M6 does not feature any corresponding weather-sealing.